axelv/crypto/README.md

 #TODO:
 - [ ] **Key Establishment (STS + RSA + SHA256)**

-AV: Replace the predefined secret random numbers with a call to bbs.c

 **WE SHOULD REPLACE BBS WITH AES-CTR!!!**

-AV: Reconsider the use of 2PSIZE for gyx/gxy

 To be implemented: STS (Diffie Hellman) using Mont Exponentiation
 - [ ] **Data Encryption (OCB)**